joaquinrivero/CF-ORMGen/README.md

 ==========
 V.1.0.2.3:
-  - Added Support for MySQL and SQLServer Datasources/Databases V.1.0.2.2:
+  - Added Support for MySQL and SQLServer Datasources/Databases
+  - Thanks to reubenbrown13 for bug Fix and Component WhiteSpace Cleanup.
+V.1.0.2.2:
    - Updated UI for a somewhat cleaner, more organizaed layout.
 Removed the "Database" form field, fixed file generation locations